robocupjunioraustralia/RCJA_Registration_System/docs/developer/permissionsFramework.md

 ## Permissions for global objects

-To add State based permissions on a model it is necessary to define `coordinatorPermissions` on the Model.
+To add State based permissions on a model it is necessary to define `stateCoordinatorPermissions` on the Model.

 ## Simple State based permissions

 The minimum required to add state based permissions to a model is to define:
-- `coordinatorPermissions` on the model
+- `stateCoordinatorPermissions` on the model
 - `getState` on the model
 - Inherit from `AdminPermissions` for the ModelAdmin
 - Define `stateFilterLookup` on the ModelAdmin